Barbellion Prize

+More will be announced in September 2025."

 The prize is international and is open to new translations into English, and to self-published works, but not to unpublished work.
 Eligibility is "predicated on the author's presentation of life with a long-term chronic illness or disability ... that may substantially define one's life", and "Authors - such as those in a carer's capacity - who themselves are not disabled may be considered for the prize if their work is truly exceptional as an articulation of life with illness" but they will be given lower priority.
 The winner receives £1,000, a glass trophy, and a copy of Barbellion's The Journal of a Disappointed Man.